Table of Contents

-If you have ever worked in technology or familiar with it, you most likely know entrepreneurs who launch new startups non-stop.
+If you have ever worked in technology or are familiar with it, you most likely know entrepreneurs who launch new startups non-stop.
 Have you ever asked yourself what a startup actually is though?
-Is it just a vogue word for a fast developing company?
-Or maybe there is a real difference between what a startup is and how small business is identified.
-Innovational startup and small business are like a child and a midget.
-They both are small and meet the definition of small and medium-sized business act.
+Is it just a vogue word for a fast-developing company?
+Or maybe there is a real difference between what a startup is and how a small business is identified.
+Innovational startups and small businesses are like a child and a midget.
+They both are small and meet the definition of small and medium-sized business acts.
 This is where their similarity ends.
-Let us see the differences between Startups and Small Business!
+Let us see the differences between Startups and Small Businesses!

 10 differences between startups and small business

-One of the most important differences between startups and small business is product or service innovation.
+One of the most important differences between startups and small businesses is product or service innovation.

 Innovations are the most important things for a startup.
 Startups are meant to create something new and to improve what already exists.
 For instance, one may develop a new class of goods (wearable device), a new business model (Airbnb) or a technology no one knows as of yet (3D printing).

 To what scopes your business will come up to?

 Small business makes progress within limits established by a businessperson themselves.
 In other words, you put limitations on the growth of the company and focus on the service of a certain circle of customers.